syncfusion-content/blazor-docs/blazor/upgrade/upgrade-syncfusion-blazor-nuget-packages.md

 ---
 layout: post
-title: Upgrading Syncfusion Blazor NuGet packages to a latest version - Syncfusion
+title: Upgrade Syncfusion Blazor NuGet packages to a latest version
-description: Learn here about the how to upgrading Syncfusion Blazor NuGet packages to a latest version.
+description: Learn here about the how to upgrading Syncfusion Blazor NuGet packages to a latest version using NuGet manager and package manager UI.
 platform: Blazor
 component: Common
 documentation: ug